Vision

 4. Empowering girls and women leads to stronger families and communities.

-5. Care Leavers (youth exiting institutional care) require dedicated support for a successful transition to adulthood.
+5. Care Leavers (youth exiting institutional care) require dedicated support for successful transition to adulthood.

-1. Systemic change requires evidence-based advocacy, capacity building through trainings, research and developing dialogue through conferences, and policy advocacy.
+6. Systemic change requires evidence-based advocacy, capacity building through trainings, research and developing dialogue through conferences, and policy influence.

 Udayan Care